BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 2. Straightforward process for downloading data

-Restricting access to datasets [(Data Discoverability project, 2020](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data)) can often lead to user frustration.
+Restricting access to datasets can often lead to user frustration [(Data Discoverability project, 2020](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data)).
 Ensure the data download process is as simple as possible.
 If there are additional steps required to access data, they should be made accessible to the user, with clear instructions.

 ### 3. Download button